telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-core-2.1-application.md

 ---
-title: How to set up in .NET Core 2.1+ application
+title: How to set up in .NET Core 2.1 application
-page_title: How to set up in .NET Core 2.1+ application
+page_title: Setting up the Web Report Designer in .NET Core 2.1 application
-description: How to set up in .NET Core 2.1+ application
+description: "Learn how to set up the Telerik Web Report Designer in an ASP.NET Core 2.1 application."
 slug: telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-core-2.1+-application
 tags: how,to,set,up,in,.net,core,2.1+,application
 published: True